MOMables® Healthy Lunches for Kids

 Grab the Book!

-What is in Lunchbox Fruit Salad
+What is in a Lunchbox Fruit Salad

 Here’s everything you need to assemble this quick fruit salad, along with some fun facts about their health benefits: